ppy/osu-wiki/wiki/osu!tourney/osu!lazer_tournament_client/en.md

 ## Managing Tournaments

 Tournament configurations for osu!lazer are stored in `%APPDATA%\osu\tournaments`.
 On first start up of the client a directory called `default` is made inside this folder.
 A user can maintain multiple tournament configurations and switch between them as needed to get the appropriate customisations applied.

 To create a new tournament configuration, create a new directory in the `tournaments` directory with the name of your tournament.

-The directory tree of a tournament configuration is as follows:
+Inside a tournament configuration the necessary assets can be supplied to display flags, videos and mod icons for the mappool.
+Each category of asset has its own folder.

-- default
+- example-tournament
     - flags
     - mods
     - videos